kichikuou/xsystem35-sdl2/android/README.md

 3. The game starts.
 Two-finger touch is treated as a right click.
 4. Game data persists in the app's internal storage.
 Use the device's Settings app if you want to clear it (eg. before installing another game).

-Note that this Android port is still in early development; see below.
+Note that this Android port is still incomplete; see below.

 ## TODO
-- Save / Load support
 - Better launcher
 - MP3 / MIDI BGM support (currently only ogg is supported)
-- App icon